 English Football Travels - 1980 to 1994

-Growing up in England, football was always going to be a big part of my childhood, and I took in a few early games firstly with my family and then my father before going it alone from 1985.
+Growing up in England, football was always going to be a big part of my childhood, and I took in a few games in the early 80s, firstly with family and then my father before going it alone from 1985.
 After moving to London in 1990, I went a little overboard with games and even had the idea of going to every football ground in the country.
 That idea ended after I moved away from the UK, but I've picked up a new hobby and added a few Baseball Parks and Stadiums on recent trips to the US.

-Back then, we could decide to go to a game on a whim, no planning involved.
-As a kid, I could get the bus to the Albion, stand in the Brummie Road End, get a programme and get the bus home all for less than a fiver.
-Living in London, we would look at the days fixtures on a Saturday morning and decide which game we were going to see.
-Today, we all know the game has changed a lot, but what has changed most for me is that I wouldn't even know where to start if I wanted to stand on the Brummie Road again.
+Back then, we could decide to go to a game on a whim with no planning involved.
+As a kid, I could get the bus to West Bromwich, walk to the ground, stand in the Brummie Road End, get a programme and the bus home all for less than a fiver.
+Living in London it was a little more expensive, but we could still look at the days fixtures on a Saturday morning and decide which game we were going to see.
+Today, we all know the game has changed a lot, but what has changed most for me is that I wouldn't even know where to start if I wanted to watch my team from the Brummie Road again.